Abraham J. Briloff Prizes in Ethics

 The prize winners are selected by a committee of faculty from the Zicklin School of Business, the Weissman School of Arts and Sciences, and the School of Public Affairs.
 The deadline for submissions is Friday, February 17, 2023.

-Submissions and questions should be addressed to the Abraham J. Briloff Prizes in Ethics Committee:
+Submissions and questions should be addressed to Callie Nguyen, Assistant to the Associate Provost:

 Subject: Ethics Competition